armbian/community/README.md

 -  generated automatically using <b>official</b> Armbian <b>build framework</b> <a href=https://github.com/armbian/build/tree/main/config/boards>from (.csc and .tvb)</a> build configs
 -  images are <b>not tested</b> by Armbian team.
 Seek for support in <a href=https://forum.armbian.com/forum/97-unmaintained-csceoltvb-other> community forums sections</a>, <a href=https://bugzilla.kernel.org/>Linux kernel bugzilla</a>
--  upgrade from <a href=https://docs.armbian.com/User-Guide_Board-Support-Rules/>"Community maintained" to standard support</a> is possible with your help!
-Start maintaining, <a href=https://forum.armbian.com/staffapplications/application/8-single-board-computer-maintainer/>confirm here</a>.</li>
+-  upgrade from <a href=https://docs.armbian.com/User-Guide_Board-Support-Rules/>"Community maintained" to standard support</a> is possible with your help. <a href=https://forum.armbian.com/staffapplications/application/8-single-board-computer-maintainer/>Start maintaining</a>!</li>

 <a href=#><img src="https://github.com/armbian/community/blob/main/.github/rolling-armbian-banner.png" width=815></a>
 <p>